 South Unit Hotel Recommendations

 Hotels by the South Unit are far more plentiful.
-Options in Medora are limited and tend to get expensive and fill up fast in the summer so you can expand beyond a bit if you are ok driving.
-You’ll find most chain hotel brands if you prefer one for points or status as well.
+Options in Medora are limited and tend to get expensive and fill up fast in the summer, so you can expand beyond a bit if you are ok driving.
+You’ll find most chain hotel brands if you prefer one for points or status.

 Rough Riders Hotel